pizzapanther/neutron-studio/content/posts/2023-06-04-parcel-and-vue-is-love.md

 ## Why Use Parcel?

 While Vite works great and builds applications fast, it's focus is on building things fast.
-That sounds great to a lot of people probably, for me that is anti-pattern.
+That sounds great to a lot of people probably, for me that is an anti-pattern.
 Yes I want my devs tools to be fast, but if that is the primary focus, then often times the developer experience is often a secondary concern.
 Instead, I want developers tools that are primarily focused on developer experience and also fast.
 I think that Parcel delivers great on this promise.
 Most Javascript build tools like Vite end up being wrappers around existing tools but with the configuration obscured away and pre-configured for you.
 While this is great to get started fast, you eventually hit configuration roadblocks and complexity as your app grows.
-Parcel has a zero-configuration philosophy and once you get past setting it up, you encounter far fewer configuration roadblocks as your app grows.
+Parcel has a zero-configuration philosophy and is not a wrapper around older tools.
+Once you get past setting it up, you encounter far fewer configuration roadblocks as your app grows.

 The only downside with using Parcel especially with Vue, is that the setup is not documented as much as I would like.
-Additionally, with the release of Parcel 2 and Vue 3 there are few quirks with the setup.
+Additionally, with the release of Parcel 2 and Vue 3 there are a few quirks with the setup.
 Hopefully, they will get worked out in the future, but for now, the instructions below will show you how to setup a Vue app with Parcel.

 ## Building a Vue 3 App with Parcel